ConocoPhillips Alaska: Relationship with Alaska and the federal government

 Oil companies often have a rocky relationship with the state government of Alaska, as they are a highly valued class of corporate taxpayers who sometimes portray themselves as carrying too much of the state's tax burden.
 Alaska is one of the few states that does not have a statewide sales tax or income tax, instead relying heavily on revenue from leasing land for energy development and taxing profits on extracted resources such as oil and gas.
 Conoco Phillips Alaska asked the Alaska legislature in 2010 to reconsider some provisions of the law known as the Alaska's Clear and Equitable Share, which sets a baseline tax of 25% on all revenue from Alaskan oil, which can increase to up to 75% as the price of a barrel of oil increases.

 Corporate giving

 Oil companies in Alaska are important taxpayers and donors to public and private causes, and CPA is no exception.
 In 2008 the company donated fifteen million dollars to the University of Alaska for construction of new science education facility, the largest donation the University has ever received.
 The company has also supported athletic competitions in winter sports in Alaska, including sponsoring cross-country skiing competitions in Alaska and supporting the U.S. Olympic cross-country team.
+In December 2024, ConocoPhillips Alaska employees donated 454,500 meals through their annual food drive to the Food Bank of Alaska, supporting hunger relief across the state.